bwinnacott/SNP-Pipeline/README.md

 # Single Sample Somatic Variant Calling Pipeline using Snakemake
 ## Overview
 This Snakemake pipeline provides an ensemble method for calling somatic SNVs in a single sample (i.e., w/out a normal match) consisting of either RNA-seq or DNA-seq reads.

-*The pipeline is currently only configured for use with the Slurm scheduler (i.e., usage on Canopus only).*
+The core workflow is shown in the example below.

 ## Dependencies
 * Python 3